AdaCore/gnatstudio/docs/users_guide/extending.rst

   script.
 The list of plug-ins to load are stored in the file :file:`HOME/.gps/startup.xml`.

-  If you've modified anything through this dialog (such as the list of plug-ins to load or unload), you need to restart GPS, since it can't unload a module due to such an action having too many possible effects on GPS, so a dialog is displayed asking you whether you would like to exit GPS.
+  If you have modified anything through this dialog (such as the list of plug-ins to load or unload), you need to restart GPS, since it cannot unload a module due to such an action having too many possible effects on GPS, so a dialog is displayed asking you whether you would like to exit GPS.
 Doing so saves your files.